PeeHaa/charIterator-jQuery-plugin/README.md

       }
     });

-Note that in order to be able to loop the animation in the above example the `opacity` has to be reset first:
+Note that in order to be able to [loop the animation][5] in the above example the `opacity` has to be reset first:

     <h1>charIterator <em>is</em> cool!</h1>